 Although many insurance companies use an any-occupation definition of disability, Guardian’s definition has a broader, more generous scope that offers better protection.

 This definition is also referred to as total disability while working.
 It means that you are eligible to collect disability benefits if your condition prevents you from doing any part of your job.
-This is the plainest possible definition with the easiest criteria to meet.
+This is the simplest possible definition with the easiest criteria to meet.

 If you are no longer able to work as an ER physician, but still able to perform work in another medical field of occupation, you would still meet the definition of disability and be able to collect benefits.